 2019/20 Annual Meeting General Manager’s Report

 First, I want to apologize for not attending the annual meeting.
 As you probably know, I am retiring.
 With my retirement comes the wonderful delight of moving a household full of furniture.
-Due to the fact that the movers decided to deliver our furniture on Sunday, my wife Polly and I had to be in Oro Valley, AZ prior to the delivery which has taken me away from the opportunity to attend today event and talk to you.
+Due to the fact that the movers decided to deliver our furniture on Sunday, my wife Polly and I had to be in Oro Valley, AZ, prior to the delivery which has taken me away from the opportunity to attend the event and talk to you.

 With that explanation given, I am proud to present a very brief operational report for the 2018/19 fiscal year.
 I’ll start with the bottom line of the Budget which was approximately $200,000 better than budget.
 This surplus so to speak was accomplished through the hard work of an excellent management team and staff and will carry forward to the 2020/21 Budget to offset expenses for that fiscal year.